 Of course, any apartness space has an apartness relation between points: and are apart iff and are apart.

-The various subsets that appear in algebra (such as ideals and cosets) become less fundamental than certain subsets that are, classically, simply their complements.
+The various subsets that appear in algebra (such as subgroups, ideals, and cosets) become less fundamental than certain subsets that are, classically, simply their complements.
 For example, a left ideal in a ring is a subset such that , whenever , and whenever .
-But a left antiideal in is a subset such that is false, or whenever , and whenever .
-Notice that an antiideal is necessarily -open (using that the ring operations are strongly extensional), and its complement is an ideal.
-But the converse of this is not constructively valid, so antiideals are more fundamental than ideals, in an inequality ring.
+But a left antiideal in an inequality ring is an -open subset such that is false, or whenever , and whenever .
+(The -openness requirement is automatic if is strengthened to for all , using that the ring operations are strongly extensional.)
+Note that the complement of an antiideal is an ideal, but not every ideal can be constructively shown to be the complement of an antiideal; so antiideals are more fundamental than ideals, in an inequality ring.

 Prime ideals are even more interesting.
-A two-sided antiideal (so also satisfying that whenever ) is antiprime if and whenever .
+A two-sided antiideal (so also satisfying that whenever ) is antiprime (or simply prime if no confusion is expected) if and whenever .
 Now the complement of an antiprime antiideal may not be a prime ideal (as normally defined).
 But in fact, it is antiprime antiideals that are more important in constructive algebra.
 In particular, an integral domain in constructive algebra is an inequality ring in which the antiideal of nonzero elements is antiprime.

 The notion of apartness as fundamental in metric spaces may be found in Errett Bishop’s Foundations of Constructive Analysis (1967) (or the 1985 edition with Douglas Bridges, Constructive Analysis).
 But as I recall, this doesn't introduce the concept in general; that came in Anne Troelstra's and Dirk van Dalen's Constructivism in Mathematics (1988).
 For apartness in algebra, see A Course in Constructive Algebra (also 1988), by Ray Mines, Fred Richman, and Wim Ruitenburg.
 A great reference for point-set topology in constructive mathematics is the Ph.D. thesis of Frank Waaldijk, Modern Intuitionist Topology (1996).
 Please note that I (Toby Bartels) have not read the algebra book.